 Race to Zero Sponsorship Opportunity

-DOE funds the Race to Zero, including the complete setup and operation of the competition.
+DOE funded the Race to Zero, including the complete setup and operation of the competition.
 However, DOE cannot pay for food and beverage for the students, jurors, and industry participants for the two days, nor can it pay for the award banquet that is held to recognize the winning teams.

 As a DOE Building America team, we are always looking for the most promising and creative minds to help us transform the industry.
 We just hired another Race to Zero graduate.
 It’s by far the best employment service we’ve found.